 Implications

 Today, using a PSA test to screen men for prostate cancer has raised considerable controversy.
-It is questionable if this type of screening actually saves lives or simply permits more distress for patients that have had a symptom-less, indolent prostate lesion discovered.
+The effectiveness of prostate cancer screening using a PSA test has been a subject of debate, with questions about its ability to save lives versus the potential distress it may cause when symptom-less, indolent prostate lesions are discovered.
 In some cases, it is clear that the benefits of such screening do not outweigh the risks of follow-up diagnostic tests.
-Such as a biopsy or subsequent cancer treatments.
+In some cases, follow-up diagnostic tests, such as biopsies or subsequent cancer treatments, may be necessary, and it’s important to make informed decisions about these procedures.

 The population is well ingrained in this fear.
 In many cases of slow-growing, indolent prostate cancer, the fear may well turn out to be worse than the disease.
 And, in cases where patient fear initiates unneeded aggressive treatment, it can result in serious degradation of a man′s quality of life.
 1